DISTRHO/Cardinal/README.md

 If you want to try this out early, checkout the GitHub actions tab.
 There is absolutely no warranty, use at your own risk and all that...

+## License

+Cardinal is licensed under GPLv3+, see [LICENSE](LICENSE) for more details.
+An overview of the included code and linked submodules can be seen [here](doc/LICENSES.md).

+## Included modules

+At the moment the following 3rd-party modules are provided:

+- AS
+- Amalgamated Harmonics
+- Animated Circuits
+- Aria Salvatrice
+- Atelier (*)
+- Audible Instruments
+- Befaco
+- Bidoo (*)
+- Bogaudio
+- cf
+- DrumKit
+- E-Series
+- Fundamental
+- Grande
+- Impromptu
+- JW-Modules
+- MindMeld
+- mscHack
+- Rackwindows
+- repelzen
+- Valley
+- ZZC (*)
+- ZetaCarinae

+(*) Might be removed soon due to license conflicts

+Additionally Cardinal provides its own modules for DAW/Host automation, time position and internal plugin hosting.

+### Restrictions

+Being an open-source project, all included 3rd-party modules must be opensource and have a GPLv3+ compatible license.
+*GPLv3-only modules are not allowed*.

+Special care also needs to be taken with artwork licensing.
+Cardinal allows the use of CC-NC because how prevalent it is across many Rack modules, but it should be avoided if possible.
+Also, unless the module is really essential, CC-ND will is not allowed.

+Dependencies should be kept at a minimum, as otherwise it quickly grows the complexity of the build.
+Online access (such as phone-home) is not allowed.

 ## Why